Fausia: Response

 Abortion in Honduras is explicitly banned in its constitution, and since 2020 the penal code has criminalised it in all cases.
 In April 2024, the Centre for Reproductive Rights and the Centro de Derechos de la Mujer, who had supported Fausia following the rape and had played a role in the reopening of the investigation into the crime, shared that they were supporting Fausia to present the case before the United Nations Human Rights Committee.

 The case argued that the Honduran government had violated Fausia's human rights by imposing pregnancy and forced motherhood on her, violating her right to reproductive autonomy.
-They argued for the UNHRC to issue a directive mandating that Honduras amend its legislative framework and constitution that prohibited abortion in all cases, and for it to insteads regulate access to abortion as an essential health service.
+They argued for the UNHRC to issue a directive mandating that Honduras amend its legislative framework and constitution that prohibited abortion in all cases, and for it to instead regulate access to abortion as an essential health service.
 They also called for reparations to be paid to Fausia.